-As well as blood circulating in our bodies, we also have a second circulating system, the lymph vessel system.
-This system’s role is to remove excess fluid, bacteria, viruses and waste products from body tissues and the space around the cells.
+In addition to blood circulating in our bodies, we also have a second circulating system: the lymph vessel system.
+This system’s role is to remove excess fluid, bacteria, viruses, and waste products from body tissues and the space around the cells.
 Most of the tissue fluids return to the heart via the veins.
 The rest (about 2 litres/day) is transported back to the blood stream via lymphatic vessels.

 The Lymphatic System

-- It is made up of lymph fluid, lymph nodes and lymph vessels.
+- Is made up of lymph fluid, lymph nodes and lymph vessels

-- When the lymphatic system is faulty or has been damaged, fluid may collect in the tissues and this build up can cause swelling or other effects that could be the early signs of lymphedema.
+- When the lymphatic system is faulty or has been damaged, fluid may collect in the tissues and this build-up can cause swelling or other effects that could be early signs of lymphedema

-Primary Lymphodema: occur without any obvious cause.
-They may be present at birth or occur later in life.
+Primary Lymphedema: occurs without any obvious cause and may be present at birth or occur later in life.
 Some cases have a family history of the condition.

 Treatment for Lymphedema